gsoft-inc/wl-chromado/docs/getting-started.md

 ### TurboSnap

-This package is compatible with [TurboSnap](https://www.chromatic.com/docs/turbosnap/) and will by default trigger Chromatic builds with TurboSnap activated.
+Chromado is compatible with [TurboSnap](https://www.chromatic.com/docs/turbosnap/) and will by default trigger Chromatic builds with TurboSnap activated.

 ### Squash merge

 Chromatic doesn't offer any mechanism to support [squash merge](https://learn.microsoft.com/en-us/azure/devops/repos/git/merging-with-squash?view=azure-devops) on Azure DevOps.
 This means that when using Azure DevOps as a Git provider, if you wish to keep your Chromatic [baselines](https://www.chromatic.com/docs/branching-and-baselines/) up-to-date, you would be constrained to merging your pull requests with regular merge commits.
-Fortunately, this package implements a workflow based on Chromatic's [auto-accept-changes](https://www.chromatic.com/docs/azure-pipelines/#azure-squashrebase-merge-and-the-main-branch) feature, allowing pull requests to be completed with squash merges.
+Fortunately, Chromado implements a workflow based on Chromatic's [auto-accept-changes](https://www.chromatic.com/docs/azure-pipelines/#azure-squashrebase-merge-and-the-main-branch) feature, allowing pull requests to be completed with squash merges.

 Here's how it works: